AshIsAtWork/MolSim/submissions/assignment-1/Report.md

 * To provide an efficient way of handling multiple methods of IO, we introduced the class FileHandler which does nothing else than encapsulating all methods, which are currently there for in- and output.
 All means of IO coming up in the future can be added to this class.
 * We try to make use of references where we can, especially when handling bigger objects to avoid some unnecessary copying.
 * Additionally, we introduced a new class called Simulator to keep the main file as clean as possible and to give our code a more understandable structure.
 * Doxygen is a nice tool to automatically generate a documentation of your code.
-To create a doxyfile while building the project just follow the instructions in the README file.
+To create a documentation while building the project just follow the instructions in the README file.
 The documentation can then be found inside build/docs/html/index.html.

 # Misc #